catseye/Lariat/README.md

 bound variables.
 These bound variables are bound to the returned abstraction term.

-> **Note**: a bound variable is a term, but the user cannot
+> **Note**: we may consider a bound variable to be a term, but
-> work with bound variables directly.
-A bound variable is always
+> the user of the abstract data type cannot work with bound variables
+> directly, so it is unlike all other kinds of terms in that respect.
-> bound to a particular abstraction term.
-In the case of `abs`,
+> A bound variable is always bound to a particular abstraction term.
-> the abstraction term to which variables are bound, is
+> In the case of `abs`, the abstraction term to which variables are
-> the term returned by the `abs` operation.
+> bound is always the term returned by the `abs` operation.

 > **Note**: an abstraction term contains one subterm.
 This
 > subterm cannot be extracted directly, as it may contain bound